collective/collective.exportimport/README.rst

 collective.exportimport
 =======================

-Export and import content, members, relations, translations and localroles
+Export and import content, members, relations, translations, localroles and much more.

+Export and import all kinds of data from and to Plone sites using a intermediate json-format.
+The main use-case is migrations since it enables you to for example migrate from Plone 4 with Archetypes and Python 2 to Plone 6 with Dexterity and Python 3 in one step.
+Most features use `plone.restapi` to serialize and deserialize data.

+.. contents:: Contents
+    :local:

 Features
 ========